 Best Types of Photos to Print on a Laser Printer

-A laser-based printers is not made for every photo, but it works well for certain image types.
+A laser-based printer is not made for every photo, but it works well for certain image types.
 Understand how laser printers work.
 Choose the right images.
 This way, you’ll achieve good printing results while saving paper and toner.
 Below are the photo types that match laser photo printing best.

 Text-Heavy Images and Infographics